 visibly mending something makes a garment unique and one of a kind, and it also makes a statement. it draws attention to itself, tells people that i'm a mender. that I put that care into my clothes and value creativity and sustainability.
 Like visible mender Ruth Woods says, "Items which have been mended tell a story.
 When you are mending, it is meditative and reflective of the event."
 When I wear an item i've mended i remember where i was in my life when i sat down to stitch it back up.
 When I put on the white tierd skirt i've mended dozens of times i can look at every patch and seam and remember the years i've owned it. something else that makes stories out of my mends is the materials i mend with.
 I have scraps and patches that i've got from my grandmother, from my mother in law, from old clothes i used to love but which are too far gone to be repaired. those are memories in themselves; every time i use the shiny blue fabric leftover from when my grandmother made me a dance bag when i was five i feel connected to my history and the seamstresses i come from.

 I think that it's important to share informaion freely.
 I think that, even though it's not like i have some huge reach, it's important to provide resources to help others learn and develop.
-Something I do for my irl community is free mending popups, and something i want to do for my digital community is provide information, resources and informaiton to allow you to do your own mending if you want.
-I genuinly think nearly anyone can mend, and that it can be an incredibly affordable hobby.
+Something I do for my irl community is free mending popups, and something i want to do for my digital community is provide information, resources and tutorials to allow you to do your own mending and build your skills if you want.
+I genuinly think nearly anyone can mend, and that it can be an incredibly affordable and rewarding hobby.
 The only things you really NEED to mend are a few tools you can get at the dollar store.
 You can get extra with it, of course, you can get specialty tools and materials and fun different kinds of threads and materials, and you can do all kinds of extravagent things to mend, but you can also stitch on a patch in five minutes with minimal tools and fabric salvaged from old clothes.

 Mending is sustainable.
 Mending is creative.
 Mending is fun and beautiful and revolutionary.
 In a world that values capitalism and consumerism over almost everything else, mending is an act of rebellion.